Written by: Andrew Splatt – Director & Executive Practice Leader

 To have a valid public liability claim, the negligence of the owner/operator of the place must contribute to your injury.
 You could still have a case even if you were partially responsible for your physical or psychological damage.

-Do I have a valid claim? >
+Do I have a valid claim?

 About Public Liability Law

-Public liability law applies when you are injured by someone else’s negligence including:
+Public liability law applies when you are injured by someone else’s negligence, including:

-• by a product or service
+• By a faulty product or service

-• on property owned by a business or your regional council
+• On property owned by a business or your regional council

-• in a public space
+• In a public space

 Queensland’s case law initially determines legal matters related to public negligence.

-Queensland public liability legislation is complicated.
-You must show that the person or party that caused your injury owed you a duty of care and that they breached their responsibility.
 The circumstances of your accident need to be foreseeable (that a reasonable person could see it might happen), and the defendant can attempt to minimise their liability by claiming the danger was apparent.
 Section 13 of the Civil Liability Act details the meaning of “obvious risk”, although this definition is regularly disputed.

 What is a Public Liability Claim?